Application Process for Graduate Assistantships

 Graduate assistantships are available for 10 or 20 hours per week.
 Applications must be filed by March 1 for fall semester and by October 1 for spring semester.

 Designated personnel in the Womack Educational Leadership Department select graduate assistants (GAs) from a pool of applicants each spring and fall.
-With the approval of the department chair, the selected students begin their assistantships the following fall semester.
-Several alternates are also selected in the spring to fill any openings that occur during the academic year due to illnesses, resignations, etc. Graduate assistants are evaluated each semester by the faculty members to whom they are assigned and by designated personnel in the Womack Educational Leadership Department.
-Members of underrepresented groups such as cultural minorities may be eligible for additional stipends of up to $2000.00 per year.
+With the approval of the department chair, the selected students begin their assistantships the following semester.
+Alternates are also selected in the spring to fill any openings that occur during the academic year due to illnesses, resignations, etc. Graduate assistants are evaluated each semester by the faculty members to whom they are assigned and by designated personnel in the Womack Educational Leadership Department.
 If a GA’s evaluation is favorable and the position continues to be available, the GA may serve in the department for up to 4 semesters (and, in some unique situations, for 5 semesters).
 Graduate students who do not have full time employment may be given preference.

-To be a candidate for the graduate assistant position prospective students need to submit the following (next page) to the College of Graduate Studies (ATTN: Glenda Vandygrift, MTSU Box 42, 2269 Middle Tennessee Blvd., Murfreesboro, TN 37132) by March 1 for the Fall semester and October 1 for the Spring semester.
-Failure to submit materials on time may jeopardize a prospective applicant’s chances for being hired.
-Additional information pertaining to graduate assistantships may be found on the College of Graduate Studies website.
+To be a candidate for the graduate assistant position, prospective students need to submit a Graduate Assistantship Application by March 1 (for the Fall semester) and October 1 (for the Spring semester).
+Failure to submit on time may jeopardize a prospective applicant’s chances for being hired.

 After the deadline, applications will be reviewed.
 Final applicants will be notified about participating in an interview.